In This Is Spinal Tap, British heavy metal god Nigel Tufnel says, in reference to one of his band’s less succesful creations:

 This is all too true when it comes to science.
-You can design a breathtakingly clever experiment, using state of the art methods to address a really interesting and important question.
-And then at the end you realize that you forgot to type one word when writing the 1,000 lines of software code that runs this whole thing, and as a result, the whole thing’s a bust.
+You can design a breathtakingly clever experiment, using state-of-the-art methods to address a really interesting and important question.
+And then at the end you can realize that you forgot to type one word when writing the 1,000 lines of code that runs this whole thing, and as a result, the whole thing’s a bust.

 It happens all too often.
-It has happened to me, let me think, three times in my scientific career and, I know of several colleagues who had similar problems and I’m currently struggling to deal with the consequences of someone else’s stupid mistake.
+It has happened to me three times in my scientific career to date and I know of several colleagues who had similar problems.
+Right now I’m currently struggling to deal with the consequences of someone else’s little mistake.

-Here’s my cautionary tale.
-I once ran an experiment involving giving people a drug or placebo and when I crunched the numbers I found, or thought I’d found, a really interesting effect which was consistent with a lot of previous work giving this drug to animals.
+Here’s one cautionary tale.
+I once ran an experiment involving giving people a drug or a placebo.
+When I crunched the numbers I found, or thought I’d found, a really interesting effect which was consistent with a lot of previous work giving this drug to animals.
 How cool is that?

 So I set about writing it up and told my supervisor and all my colleagues.
 Awesome.

-About two or three months later, for some reason I decided to reopen the data file, which was in Microsoft Excel, to look something up.
+About two or three months later, I decided for some reason to reopen the original data file, which was in Microsoft Excel.
 I happened to notice something rather odd – one of the experimental subjects, who I remembered by name, was listed with a date-of-birth which seemed wrong: they weren’t nearly that old.

 Slightly confused – but not worried yet – I looked at all the other names and dates of birth and, oh dear, they were all wrong.
 But why?

-Then it dawned on me and now I was worried: the dates were all correct but they were lined up with the wrong names.
-In an instant I saw the horrible possibility: m ixed up names would be harmless in themselves but what if the group assignments (1 = drug, 0 = placebo) were lined up with the wrong results?
+Then it dawned on me and now I was worried: the dates were all correct, but they were lined up with the wrong names.
+In an instant I saw the horrible possibility: mixed up names would be harmless in themselves, but what if the group assignments (1 = drug, 0 = placebo) were wrongly paired with the results?
 That would render the whole analysis invalid… and oh dear.
 They were.